Print view logo

 You may withdraw from the study at any time.
 Your decision to withdraw will not result in any penalty or loss of benefits and will not affect the medical care or benefits to which you are otherwise entitled.

-If you withdraw from the study, you will no longer receive any emails or other communication as part of the study.
 Any information that has already been added to your medical record will remain in your medical record.
 However, no new information from the study will go into your medical record.
 Your withdrawal from the project will be appropriately noted in your medical record.